duncan-ship-it/sta20010/assignment1/assignment1.md

 X1    1 481 272.8 59.47    263  267.08 53.37 167 537   370  1.2     2.47 2.71
 ```

 As seen from the boxplot, fuel type X causes the lowest amount of CO2 emissions, and is approximately symmetric (skew = 0.15), with a median emission of 229g/km.
-Fuel type Z has the second lowest CO2 emissions with a median emission of 263g/km, and is a positively skewed distribution (skew = 1.2), with the most outliers (6).
-It also has the greatest variance out of all the fuel types.
+Fuel type Z has the second lowest CO2 emissions with a median emission of 263g/km, and is a positively skewed distribution (skew = 1.2), with the most outliers (6) that are the highest CO2 emmission values in the dataset.
+Fuel type Z also has the greatest variance amongst all 4 fuel types.

 Meanwhile, fuel type D has the second highest CO2 emissions, with a median emission of 264.5g/km, and is positively skewed (skew = 1.16), with a single outlier.
-Fuel type E has the highest CO2 emissions, with a median emission of 298g/gm, and is negatively skewed, (skew = -1.11) with 2 outliers.
+Fuel type E has the highest CO2 emissions, with a median emission of 298g/km, and is negatively skewed, (skew = -1.11) with 2 outliers.

 ### 7. _Obtain a histogram for variable “Comb\_Fuel” when Transmission = ”A8” and discuss._

 ```
-ggplot(fuel[Transmission=="A8",], aes(x = Comb_Fuel)) +
+> ggplot(fuel[Transmission=="A8",], aes(x = Comb_Fuel)) +
         geom_histogram(binwidth=1) +
         ggtitle("Combined fuel consumption for A8 transmissions") +
-        xlab("Comb_Fuel, mpg") +
+        xlab("Comb_Fuel, L/100km") +
         ylab("Frequency")
 ```